 - Set personal reading goals.
 Last year for my birthday, I wrote a list of 30 things I’d like to do before my 30th birthday.
 One goal was to read 40 books but I also specified that I wanted to read at least 20 fiction books.
 That averages out to five fiction books a year, which may seem like nothing to some, but was an attainable though ambitious goal for me.
 I’ve noticed that when I finish a book, I’m much more likely to reach for fiction than I use to because I’ve got that goal in mind.
 Make sure your personal goals are exactly that – personal – and don’t worry about the bookish ladies out that that shoot for 5 classics a month.
 Your goals are there to improve yourself not make you into someone else.

 - Make connections outside the book.
 Because I’m a history buff, I read with an eye on what the books says about the period when the book was written/set which helps me to find enjoyment in the book.
 I’ll sometimes read a non-fiction book somehow related to the novel or time period to help keep up the outside connections.
 If you don’t like history, you can read books with an eye on other themes.
 For example, the Austen book club I previously mentioned is reading the books from the perspective of motherhood – analyzing the characters based on how they parents/how they were parented and applying it to how we parent.

-Mandi is wife to David, mother of Lucia, and a blogger at Messy Wife, Blessed Life.
+Mandi is wife to David, mother of Lucia, and blogger.
 She loves her Catholic faith, a cheap bottle of red wine, a good book, and jalapeños on her popcorn.